|site search by freefind||advanced|

 Skin cancer is the most common form of cancer.
 So protecting yourself from the damaging effects of the sun’s rays is an important way to protect your health.
-But, if you rely on sunscreen loaded with harmful chemicals, the risks may outweigh the benefits.
+But, if you rely on sunscreen loaded with harmful chemicals or nanoparticles, the risks may outweigh the benefits.

 In fact, the highest number and biggest concentration of endocrine disrupting and asthma related chemicals in personal care products are found in sunscreen.
 This was the conclusion of a 2012 study of 213 different products published by Environmental Health Perspectives.